Hit the reset button with this refreshing (and easy!) Sheet Pan Chicken With Za’atar on Naan.

 This year, I want to help you (and myself!) cook the latter.

-Sheet Pan Chicken With Za’atar on Naan Bread.
+Sheet Pan Chicken With Za’atar on Naan.

 You’re still getting your protein, veg, and starch with this one, but in a much more fun and attractive way.
 Naan bread is smothered with creamy hummus, then topped with lemony salad greens, chopped za’atar-seasoned chicken, toasted pine nuts, and sweet bursting pomegranate arils.